datagrok-ai/public/help/develop/admin/architecture-details.md

 * deploy - Datlas will perform the full deploy
 * auto - Datlas will check the existing database and storage and perform deployment only if needed

+#### Datlas configuration

-`GROK_PARAMETERS` is a JSON-formatted string with options:
+`GROK_PARAMETERS` is a JSON-formatted environment variable with the Datlas configuration options :

 | Option              | Required | Default                         | Description                                                                                      |
 |---------------------|----------|---------------------------------|--------------------------------------------------------------------------------------------------|